BeataWereszczynska/Swelling_tablet_fronts_D_from_MRI_T2_or_img/README.md

 - input parameters and their meanings,
 - how the code works step by step,
 - presentation of sample results with commentary.
 3. EXE file for non-coders D_from_T2maps_vB_win10.exe (compiled for Windows 10) that can be used simply by double-clicking, taking input parameters from an input file.
-This programme only accepts Text Images as an input (I had troubles compyling a script utilizing itk - python library enabling FDF import).
+This program only accepts Text Images as an input (I had troubles compyling a script utilizing itk - python library enabling FDF import).
 HINT: Most of image files can be converted to Text Image format using ImageJ (https://imagej.nih.gov/ij/download.html).
 To import FDF files by ImageJ you'll need Multi FDF Opener plugin (https://imagej.nih.gov/ij/plugins/multi-opener.html).
 4. Python script used for creating the EXE file: D_from_T2maps_vB.py.
 5. Sample input file for D_from_T2maps_vB: INPUT-D_from_T2maps_vB.txt.
 6. Sample MRI-derived T2-maps in FDF format in the MRI_FDF folder.